developerjamiu/Flexit-Take-Home-Assignment/README.md

 - The API call depends on an app-id (for calling the dummy api) which should be gitignored It is present in lib/src/services/base/api_credentials.dart
 - Use the CachedNetworkImage package/utility to cache network images

-### Build
-- App build can be found in the github release tab

 ### Screenshots
 ![users_view](https://user-images.githubusercontent.com/50176100/138571670-9a6c5c19-2a1c-4ae7-915b-cd24c4b44bb8.jpeg)